specklesystems/speckle-server/README.md

 This doesn't make sense here, but in general, we should try to provide a small "how to" guide on local development and debugging, as it lowers the barrier to contributions.

+## Contributing

+Please make sure you read the [contribution guidelines](https://github.com/Speckle-Next/repo-management-basics/blob/master/CONTRIBUTING.md) for an overview of the best practices we try to follow.

 ## Community

 The Speckle Community hangs out in two main places, usually: